merely-useful/py-rse/index.md

 we are more likely to get the refactored version right the first time, since the test only appears in one place and its result is given a name.

-### Use in-place operators to avoid duplicating expression.
+### Use in-place operators to avoid duplicating expression

 An \gref{in-place operator}{in_place_operator},
 sometimes called an \gref{update operator}{update_operator},